OpenDataCubePipelines/tesp/README.md

 Module creation
 ----------------
-The tesp code is part of the ard-pipeline module.
+The tesp code is built in to the ard-pipeline module.
+This module is used to generate ARD on NCI.
 Instructions and code to build this module are stored in the [dea-wagl-docker](https://bitbucket.org/geoscienceaustralia/dea-wagl-docker/src/master/ard-pipeline/) repository.